linroger/FinanceCompendium/VII. Corporate Finance/Valuation/Investment Valuation - Tools and Techniques for Determining the Value of Any Asset/IV - DCF Models (Chapters 13-16).md

 # ILLUSTRATION 16.1: Consolidated versus Separate Valuation

-To examine the effects of a cash balance on firm value, consider a firm with investments of  $1,200 million in noncash assets and$ 200 million in cash.
+To examine the effects of a cash balance on firm value, consider a firm with investments of  \$1,200 million in noncash assets and\$ 200 million in cash.
 For simplicity, let us assume the following:

 The noncash assets have a beta of 1 are expected to earn 120 million in net income each year in perpetuity, and there are no reinvestment needs.
 The cash is invested at the riskless rate, which we assume to be  $4.5\%$ .